 In response to US Department of State advising US citizens to either not travel to Spain or to leave Spain if already here, staff will support students by providing timely information and advice.
 The right to invoke the above procedure remains at the discretion of the EIRG in consultation with FIE's Senior Leadership.

-- Denotes action taken - × Denotes post or follow up measures or procedures
+- Denotes preventative measures or procedures - Denotes action taken - × Denotes post or follow up measures or procedures

 Appendix 1.)
 FIE Staff - Leadership Responsibility - Excursions

 Introduction